robertwayne/harp/README.md

   feature for cargo to check and build it.
   - If you're using `rust-analyzer`,  add the following to a local settings
 file: `"rust-analyzer.cargo.features": "all"`.
+- `/bin` requires the use of nightly due to the use of unstable features.

 ## License